-How to Move a Co-Sleeping Toddler Into Their Own Bed
+How To Transition A Co-Sleeping Toddler To Their Own Bed

-Transitioning to a toddler bed is a big change for the kid, and frustratingly slow for the parents.
+Transitioning to a toddler bed is a big change for a kid, and frustratingly slow for parents.
 Patience is essential.

-The first night, a parent should sit on the bed with the child after the bedtime ritual, and stay there until the child falls asleep.
+The first night, a parent should sit on the bed with their kid after the usual bedtime ritual and stay there until the child falls asleep.
 Even with the comforting presence of a parent, the first night may be restless.
-After the child falls asleep, the parent can leave.
-Once the child is used to that, the parent moves farther away, perhaps to the edge of the bed, and stays until the child falls asleep.
+After they fall asleep, the parent can leave.
+Once the child gets used to that, the parent should move farther away, perhaps to the edge of the bed, and stay until the child falls asleep.
 After the child is used to that, the parent can stand next to the bed, and so on.
-The point is to take small steps away from the kid and toward the door, and let them adjust to each change, until the final step: leaving the room.
+The point is to take small steps away from the kid and toward the door, and let them adjust to each change until the final step: their parent leaving the room.

-Falling asleep is probably less of an issue for the child than waking up in the middle of the night alone.
+Falling asleep, however, is probably less of an issue for the child than waking up in the middle of the night alone in their own room.
 When that happens, it’s okay to enter the room, but try to repeat the bedtime process.
-If the kid fell asleep with Dad halfway across the room, Dad should return to that spot until the child self-soothes and falls asleep again.
+If the kid fell asleep with you halfway across the room, you should return to that spot until the child self-soothes and falls asleep again.

 The final step may be the most difficult.
 That can be mitigated by leaving the room for a set period of time, and then returning until the child falls asleep.
 Start with three minutes.
 Once the kid can handle that, up it to five.
 Eventually, the child will fall asleep when the parent is out in the hall.
 And that’s when the transition is complete.

 “If you fade yourself out slow enough, there shouldn’t be any crying,” says Lesack.
 “If there is long, dramatic crying, or problem behavior, you either have to decrease that step or consider the possibility that your child isn’t ready to give up co-sleeping.”